 The Contrast advisor

-The Applitools Contrast advisor functionality supports accessibility validation, focusing on the standards that define minimum contrast ratios for text and graphics:
+The Applitools Contrast advisor functionality helps you comply with visual impairment requirements such as the Web Content Accessibility Guidelines (WCAG).
+The Contrast advisor focuses on the standards that define minimum contrast ratios for text and graphics:

 - You can specify which level and version of the standard you want to use for a test.

-- If the Contrast advisor is enabled, then during the course of a normal test run, Eyes automatically identifies the type of each element of a checkpoint (e.g. textual or graphical), measures the contrast ratio, and reports elements with contrast ratios that are below the minimum specified for that type of element.
+- If the Contrast advisor is enabled, then during the course of a normal test run, Eyes automatically identifies the type of each element of a checkpoint (text or iamge), measures the contrast ratio, and reports elements with contrast ratios that are below the minimum specified for that type of element.

 - When the test is complete, you can easily view all checkpoints that have elements whose measured contrast ratio is below the minimum specified by the WCAG standard you chose.